When few do great harm

 The fact that a small minority is responsible for a large chunk of crime is true for shoplifting and burglaries as well, perhaps to an even greater extent.
 Data from New York City finds that a tiny number of shoplifters commit thousands of theft.
 The police stated that nearly a third of all shoplifting arrests in the city in 2022 involved just 327 people, who collectively were arrested and rearrested more than 6,000 times.
 Thus 0.00386% of New York City’s population (327 out of 8.468 million, 1 in ~26,000) accounted for nearly a third of all shoplifting arrests in the city.
 As illustrated by a different study, crime in New York City is not only disproportionately committed by few people, it also disproportionately affects specific local areas.
 They find that 14% of streets in the city produce 75% of property crime and 10% of streets produce 75% of violent crime.

-An implication of the fact that most crimes are committed by repeat offenders is that there are more victims than offenders.
-More people get robbed than there are robbers, more victims of rape than there are rapists, and so on.
+An implication of the fact that most crimes are committed by repeat offenders is that there are more victims than offenders3.
+More people get robbed than there are robbers, more victims of rape than there are rapists4, and so on.
 More generally, few people can cause great harm to society at large.
 Of course, the victims themselves experience this damage most directly.
 But the harms of crime extend beyond those directly affected.
 It is difficult to precisely estimate the financial costs of crime, however estimates are high (e.g., Wickramasekera et al., 2015; Anderson, 2021; Miller et al., 2021).
 Beyond direct tangible costs are also opportunity costs, including the value of institutions and services that people don’t have access to because of the prevalence of crime.
 The benefits of reducing crime, particular in the United States, are therefore great.
+And the data shows that these benefits can be enjoyed by addressing a surprisingly small number of repeat offenders.

 Lewis & Usmani (2022) show that, while the US has much higher incarceration rates than other highly developed nations, the incarceration rate is not necessarily very high relative to the rate of serious crime.
 On the other hand, they show that the nation is very under-policed, meaning a low number of police officers per-capita and particularly few on a per-crime basis.